Eagle Saints

 There’s a place in the Lord: that’s His rest.

-B. Mikelson 1999
+B. Mikelson 1998

-Our “eagle eyes” are to be fixed on Him and His ways, our vision becoming increasingly acute on the things of the Lord while our earthly focus fades in importance.
 If we want to soar in the heavens by the spirit, far above all the challenges and difficulties of this world, our eyes are to remain fixed upon the Lord.
 There are many scriptures encouraging us to do just that and here is a favorite:

 O magnify the Lord with me, and let us exalt his name together.
 I sought the Lord, and he heard me, and delivered me from all my fears.
+They looked unto him, and were lightened: and their faces were not ashamed.”
+Psalms 34:3-5 KJV

-The word “magnify” is a powerful illustration of what happens when we focus upon, seek, and look to the Lord.
-It comes from the Hebrew word “gadal,” meaning “to make large in body, mind, estate, or honor; increase, magnify, nourish, promote.”
+The word magnify is a powerful illustration of what happens when we focus upon, seek, and look to the Lord.
+It comes from the Hebrew word gadal, meaning “to make large in body, mind, estate, or honor; increase, magnify, nourish, promote.”
 When we look through a magnifying glass, what we see is revealed in more detail and seems closer.
-Our magnifying glass is the holy spirit within, ever drawing our being to the spiritual things of God and His kingdom.
-This literally changes our countenance, lightening it or causing it to “beam,” as the Concordant Literal translates it.
+Our magnifying glass is the holy spirit within, empowering our inner man to ever magnify the Lord in our being as we focus upon the spiritual things of God and His kingdom.

+Our very countenance is changed, lightening it or causing it to beam, as the Concordant Literal translates it.
 What we focus on grows, thus it matters a great deal what we allow our eyes to gaze upon.
 As God is our meat and drink, His essence is absorbed into our being, as surely as the food and drink we have in the natural is absorbed into our bodies.
 The apostle Paul told us what we are to think upon, to remain mindful about, to be focused upon in our lives:

-Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report;
+Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure,whatsoever things are lovely, whatsoever things are of good report;

-if there be any virtue, and if there be any praise, think on these things.”
+if there be anyvirtue, and if there be any praise, think on these things.”
 Philippians 4:8 KJV

 Look straight ahead, and fix your eyes on what lies before you.
 Mark out a straight path for your feet; stay on the safe path.
+Don’t get sidetracked; keep your feet from following evil.”
+Proverbs 4:25-27 NIV

-This is the Lord’s way but contrast this to the child who is constantly told what is wrong with them.
-Some children are reminded frequently of their failings and mistakes, even by well meaning caregivers and others responsible for nurturing a child’s growth in this life.
-That child shrinks into defeat and despair, with discouragement growing into resentment and rebellion.
+Such a child shrinks into defeat and despair, with discouragement growing into resentment and rebellion.
 It’s a very sad way to nurture young lives and yet many of us do it, even being well meaning in our focus on what’s wrong rather than what is strong in another.
+There’s another proverb that speaks directly to this:

 For as he thinketh in his heart, so is he.”
 Proverbs 23:7 KJV

 Are we the Lord’s or not?
 Is He in charge or does the enemy have more power than He does?
 Did He or did He not defeat the enemy on the cross, rising again and bringing Himself into our hearts so that we may live in His sight?
 Yes, we do have an enemy.
 Yes, there is evil in this world.
-Yes, others, including those we love and with whom we live intimately, have faults, make mistakes, do things wrong, sinning, missing the marke.
-We are not blind to these things, but that should not be our focus.
+Yes, others, including those we love and with whom we live intimately, have faults, make mistakes, do things wrong, sinning, missing the mark.

-Is this what you want to attract to your life?
-Are these the seeds you want to plant and nurture in others, especially those you love, including our precious children God has given us to raise?
-We cannot help but plant these seeds as they are in us, just as the world is in us.
 But God is more than able to change our fleshly nature into His nature as we keep our eyes fixed upon Him.
-That is the way to soar in the heavenlies with the Lord, like eagle saints.
-Then we plant the pure Word, which is a positive, life-enhancing word, even the word of correction He brings.

-What we focus upon, grows.
+This is the way to soar in the heavenlies with the Lord like eagle saints.
+Then we plant the pure Word, a positive, life-enhancing word, even the word of correction He brings.
+What we focus upon, gaze lingeringly upon, regularly absorbing into our souls, does grow and increase within us.
 Absolutely, irrevocably, inevitably.

-What is in our hearts comes out of us, whether good or bad.
-This is how we learn and grow.
-As eagle saints in God’s school, He continually refines our vision from earthly to heavenly things.
-His word and His ways are seeds that always brings forth a crop, maturing into His nature of love, peace and joy.
-Thank God our wonderful amazing brains are able to learn new things all of our lives.
+As eagle saints in God’s spiritual training ground, He continually refines our vision from earthly to heavenly things.
+He is always saying to look up, come up hither.
+His word and His ways are seeds that bring forth a crop, maturing into His nature of love, peace and joy.
+This is how humans learn and grow as well as how others learn of our nature and character.T hank God our wonderful amazing brains are able to learn new things all of our lives.
+We do not need to be set in our ways as we age.

 Turn your eyes upon Jesus